Exploring Miyajima Island, Japan – Photography + Travel Guide

 Our gear and setup in Miyajima was very similar to what we had in Fuji Five Lakes.
 To find out more about our gear read our Exploring Fuji Five Lakes post.

 We carried one tripod between us all day while on the island.
-As we were staying on the island and everything being so close to our accommodation it was easy enough to head back to our room to get the second tripod if needed.
+As we were staying on the island and everything was so close to our accommodation it was easy enough to head back to our room to get the second tripod if needed.
 The tripod was essential for the shots we took at sunset and during the evening.

 The ideal time to photograph the complex is at high tide and along the raised waterfront looking back at the shrine.
-Even better at sunrise, sunset or during golden/blue hour.
+Even better at sunrise, sunset, or during golden/blue hour.

 Entrance is 300 yen or 500 yen when combined with a visit to the Treasure Hall.
 It is a short walk along the waterfront from Miyajima ferry terminal.

 6:30 to 17:30 (Oct 15 to end of Nov, Jan, Feb)